What is a group in group health insurance?

 If a QSEHRA isn’t suitable for your small business, you can offer an ICHRA.
 Employers of any group size can offer an ICHRA and make contributions of any size, too—no minimum or maximum allowance amount applies.

-Additionally, if your employees are eligible for premium tax credits, they will have to waive their credits if their ICHRA is considered affordable.
+Employees can opt in or out of the ICHRA, depending on affordability.
+If your employees are eligible for premium tax credits, they must waive their credits if their ICHRA benefit is affordable.
 They can opt out of the ICHRA benefit and collect their subsidy if it's not affordable.

 Conclusion

-Many employers want group health insurance for their organization.
-However, not everyone qualifies for group coverage plans.
+Many employers want group health insurance coverage for their organization.
+However, only some qualify for group coverage plans.
+Small employers may be unable to afford it or have too small of a group interested in enrolling in the benefit.
 If you have a small business, determining eligibility and additional requirements is crucial before applying for health insurance.

 Luckily, you still have other solutions if you’re ineligible for a group plan.
-If you’re looking to supplement your existing group health plan with a GCHRA or want a group health alternative like a QSEHRA, ICHRA, or health stipend, PeopleKeep can help.
+If you’re looking to supplement your existing group health plan with a GCHRA or want a group health alternative like a QSEHRA or ICHRA, PeopleKeep can help.
+Contact us, and we’ll set you up with the right HRA for your company.

 Elizabeth Walker